rayozzie/padlock/README.md

      - The record begins with a candidate ID (a string of K letters).
      - It then comprises two halves (left and right), constructed from the pad and ciphertext segments as described above.
      - A candidate block, starting with a record count, is built from all candidate records and is written to each collection’s directory.
-   - **Keychain Metadata:**
+   - **Collection Organization:**
-     A keychain record (designated as chunk 0) is written to every collection.
-This record contains metadata (number of copies, required collections, mode, and total input data size) using user-friendly terms.
+     Collections can be stored as directories or as ZIP archives.
+Each collection is named with a pattern that includes the required number (K), a collection letter, and the total number of copies (N).

 2. **Decoding Process:**
-   - **Keychain and Collection Discovery:**
+   - **Collection Discovery:**
-     The keychain is read from one collection to extract important parameters.
-The available collection directories (each containing an explicit collection letter in its name) are then identified.
+     The available collection directories or ZIP files are identified.
+ZIP files are automatically extracted to a temporary directory for processing.
+The collection names (containing the required copies and total copies) are parsed to extract important parameters.
    - **Candidate Record Selection:**
      The tool determines which candidate record to use based on the available collection letters.
 If fewer than the required number of collections are present, an error is reported.
    - **Data Reconstruction:**